Balance Bike Vs Scooter

 FeatureGlobber Go UP seriesMini Micro 3 in 1 Series

-Seat2 heights adjustments on the sporty
+Seat2 heights adjustments on the standard

-3 heights on the comfort / deluxe
+3 heights on the deluxe

 Parent handlebarHeight adjustable

-(3 on Sporty, 4 on Comfort and Deluxe)
+(3 on Standard, 4 on Deluxe)

-FootrestsOn Deluxe and comfort versionsOn Deluxe version
+FootrestsOn Deluxe versionsOn both versions.

 Handlebar height adjustment 3 height adjustments on sporty (67.5 - 77.5cm)